 The cosmetics and personal-care sector provides an example of how the country’s Productive Transformation Program works.

 Elana Berkowitz and Andres Cadena

-In July 2010, McKinsey Quarterly published an article and video interview on Colombia’s Productive Transformation Program (PTP), an innovative public–private partnership that aims to expand the country’s economy beyond traditional commodities, such as coal, coffee, fresh-cut flowers, and petroleum.
+In July 2010, McKinsey Quarterly published an article and video interview2 on Colombia’s Productive Transformation Program (PTP), an innovative public–private partnership that aims to expand the country’s economy beyond traditional commodities, such as coal, coffee, fresh-cut flowers, and petroleum.
 In this effort, the government steers a middle course between actively investing in sectors or standing aside and letting the market work: it provides support for some traditional management functions (such as strategic planning and training) and streamlines access, without taking ownership or actually running the show.
 In response, the private sector organizes by industry.

 After the PTP’s creation, in 2007, a contest determined which sectors would participate in it first.
 The government announced that the winners wouldn’t receive subsidies or protection but promised to work with them to train workers, improve the regulatory environment, develop foreign markets, and build infrastructure.
 Since then, the PTP has expanded to 12 sectors, from the original 8, with plans to include 20.
 To see how the program works to meet its challenging goals, it’s useful to look at what happened in one of the original sectors targeted: cosmetics and personal-care products.